C++ API

 bool uexec_runner_write(RunnerData* data, const char* buffer, size_t size, size_t* bytesWritten);

-as you can see the C API is the same as the C++ one but instead of using a class we use simple functions that take a data struct that contains the data used by the class.
-Because the C API is just a simple wrapper.
+As you can see, the C API is the same as the C++ one, but instead of using a class, we use functions that take a data struct that contains the data used by the class.
+This is because the C API is just a simple wrapper.

 Examples

-Here is an example of the C++ API
+Here is an example for the C++ API:

 void execfunc()